Sword-Smith/Sword/README.md

 ```
 If the ETH price at the strike time is 10 USD, then this contract will pay out
 90 USD, thus guaranteeing A a value of 100 USD at the maturity of the contract.
-eToroUSD is the address of an ERC20-complaint smart contract.
+eToroUSD is the address of an ERC20-complaint token.

 ### Example 3: Future
 The code below describes a future contract, namely a legal agreement to buy or